Best Sleep Apps

 | #7 | BetterSleep | 6.6/10 | Free; Premium $59.99/yr | Soundscape variety |

-How we ranked best sleep apps
+How we tested and ranked the best sleep apps

 We graded each app on accuracy (vs. a Withings Sleep Analyzer and, where possible, polysomnography), coaching evidence (CBT-I alignment), data depth, privacy, and value.
 Apps that lean on pseudoscience (e.g. unvalidated 'sleep age' scores) lose points.